lcfdxb/BM2022_audio_project/README.md

 # TODO before the burn

 ## Software
-[milton] Overhaul UX: prompt with more clarity + multiple different prompts (story, question, sing, memorable experience, etc.)

-[milton] Finalize polishing sound sculptor - anything else we can do to make it sound cooler?

-[milton] Finalize polishing the poet - add more poems from everyone

 [milton] Bugfix: Raspberry Pi changes path to the USB device randomly sometimes, breaking run from usb drive function
 1) implement a more robust usb drive scanning logic
 2) failback to run from desktop files if usb not detected

-[milton] Polish: Some people inclined to long press the button thinking they need to
-1) with current logic this will continually spawn one recording session after another, which is not ideal
-2) make sure we don't record button press during recording time
-3) figure out a way to stop people from long pressing
-4) also, raise voice UI volume to the same level of the playback volume
+3) also, raise voice UI volume to the same level of the playback volume

 ## Sculpture
-[  yohe] prototype 3d print-able shell (heat-resistant materials)
+[yohe] prototype 3d print-able shell (heat-resistant materials)

 [milton] figure out playa-ready shell reinforcement solution - metal wire inside / cage outside?

 [milton] fully assemble the sculpture

 [milton] build button module and install on the pole

+[milton] minimal instruction on the pole: "press once to join the party"

 ## Supporting Hardware
 [milton] install a collar on the base of the pole, round plate with holes where you can bolt it on the ground